brbsix/pygmentize-addons/README.md

 # pygmentize-addons

-`pygmentize-addons` consists of two scripts to make use of Pygment's handy pygmentize program.
-The scripts are used for rapid inspection of syntax highlighted source code. `pygshit` is for terminal use and `pygsparkle` is for GUI use.
+`pygmentize-addons` consists of two scripts to make use of the Python Pygment library for rapid inspection of syntax highlighted source code. `pygshit` is for terminal use and `pygsparkle` is for GUI use.

 Installation
 ------------